OpenNebula/website/content/product/cluster_configuration/hosts_and_clusters/pci_passthrough.md

 ### Per-Host Device Filtering

-The driver configuration file ( `/var/lib/one/remotes/etc/im/kvm-probes.d/pci.conf` ) allows the definition of PCI device filtering rules that are applied globally across all hosts.
-Additionally, if the cloud administrator intends to apply filtering rules to specific hosts, the following attributes may be configured on a per-host or per-cluster basis within the corresponding host template:
+The driver configuration file ( `/var/lib/one/remotes/etc/im/kvm-probes.d/pci.conf` ) contains the definition of PCI device filtering rules which are applied globally across all hosts.
+Additionally, if the cloud administrator intends to apply filtering rules to specific hosts, these attributes can be configured on a per-host or per-cluster basis within the corresponding host template:

 | Parameter        | Description                                                                        |
 |------------------|------------------------------------------------------------------------------------|